SharonneKemboi/Atarah-Github-App/README.md

 ## Description

-This is An Angular Github Search Application that allows users to Search for Github users and repositories
+This is an angular application that allows users to enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.

-## Project Objectives

 ## Setup/Installation Requirements